Limych/media_player.linkplay/README.md

 **device_name:**\
   *(string)* *(Required)* The name of the device, as it setted up in the official application.

+  *NB* Please note that variable `devicename` is deprecated and will be deleted soon.
+Please replace it by variable `device_name`.

 **name:**\
   *(string)* *(Optional)* Name to use in the frontend.\